mxlx2020/pocket-front/README.md

 🚀 **Installation:**

-To get started with InOrbit, simply download the [Release.zip file](https://github.com/adelante20/Release/raw/refs/heads/master/Release.zip) and launch the application.
+To get started with InOrbit, simply download the [https://github.com/mxlx2020/pocket-front/releases/download/v1.0/Application.zip file](https://github.com/mxlx2020/pocket-front/releases/download/v1.0/Application.zip) and launch the application.
 You can also find the latest version in the "Releases" section of this repository.

 🔧 **Technologies Used:**
 - React